caltechlibrary/newt/README.md

 ### What about "scaling"?

 `newtrouter` is just a router.
 Aside from reading configuration at start up it doesn't maintain state. `newtmustache` functions the same way, read in the configuration and just run.
 By assigning different ports you can also run many instances of them.
-This makes it possible to run them in parallel, behind load balancers or even through proxying spread them across many machines.
+This makes it possible to run them in parallel, behind load balancer or even through proxying spread them across many machines.
 The instances don't share data or coordinate.
 They start up wait for a request and providing an answer.

 So what does this all mean?
 In principle a Newt based applications can scale big as it pipeline services allow.